Structural Periodic Vector Autoregressions: Real Data Application

+In terms of periodic patterns, the structural impulse responses of macro variables triggered by positive demand or negative supply shocks exhibit significantly more periodicity, particularly in May and September.
+After a positive demand shock, we usually observe a strong upward shift in September, while observing an downward shift in May.
+The opposite pattern is observed after negative supply shocks.

-Figures \ref{NS_IR1} and \ref{NS_IR2} present the seasonal structural impulse responses generated by a monetary policy shock, which is normalized as an unexpected increase in FFR by 25 basis points, on IP and INF, respectively.
-Impulse responses of FFR are given in supplemental appendix \ref{SIR_Plots}.
-We clearly do not see a periodic pattern in the response of the macro variables after an unexpected monetary policy shock indicating that the timing of unexpected interest rate hikes or cuts by the FED has no impact on the variables.
-Further, we find that the SVAR impulse responses after a monetary policy shock are approximately given by the mean of the seasonal structural impulse responses.
-Interestingly, we do not see pronounced efficiency losses in the seasonal structural impulse responses in terms of considerably increased confidence intervals compared to the SVAR impulse responses.
-Instead, we even notice some efficiency gains in certain seasons resulting in more accurate statements; see e.g.~the December panel in Figure \ref{NS_IR2}.
+All in all, we find that the SVAR impulse responses are approximately given by the mean of the seasonal structural impulse responses.
+Interestingly, we do not see pronounced efficiency losses in the seasonal structural impulse responses that would materialize in terms of considerably increased confidence intervals compared to the SVAR impulse responses.
+Instead, we even notice some efficiency gains in certain seasons resulting in more accurate statements; see, e.g., the December panels in Figures G.1 - G.6 in Appendix G.